xonsh/xonsh/docs/tutorial_macros.rst

     >>> identity(identity)
     <function __main__.identity>

-However, if we perform macro calls instead we are now guaranteed to get a the string of the source code that is in the macro call:
+However, if we perform macro calls instead we are now guaranteed to get the string of the source code that is in the macro call:

 .. code-block:: xonshcon